-The Zenbook UX433 series is already available in some parts of the world as of mid-November 2018, and more configurations should be released in the weeks to come.
+The Zenbook 14 UX433 series is already available all around of world as of early 2019, and more configurations should be released in the weeks to come.

-The UX433FN series with dedicated MX150 Max-Q graphics is not yet available on the North American market, but it should demand a $50 to $100 premium over a similarly specked FA configuration if Asus decides to actually offer it over there.
+The UX433FN series with dedicated MX150 is not available on the North American market for the time being, but it should demand a $50 to $100 premium over a similarly specked FA configuration if Asus decides to actually offer it over there.
 The top-specked UX433FN is already listed at 1399 EUR in Europe, with the i7 CPU, 16 GB of RAM and 512 GB of storage.

 Follow this link for updated configurations and prices at the time you’re reading.

 Final thoughts – Asus ZenBook 14 review

 I can’t draw final conclusions based on this sample of the ZenBook 14 UX433FN, due to the fact that I can’t tell if our early-production sample was performance-wise on par with the final retail units in games and other CPU+GPU heavy applications.
 And that’s the main reason you’ll want one of these laptops.

 Update: In the meantime, you should look into the newer ZenBook 14 models, and